 So, I ask you.
-How good is the management accounting for your growing business?
+How good is the management/financial accounting for your growing business?
 If it’s not in good shape, chances are it slowing your growth!

 Many business owners will say, “but growing your business is all about sales.”
 I’d say that you don’t understand what’s involved in business growth.

 To grow your business means you must grow every aspect of your business.
 Often this is referred to as scaling your business.
 That means increasing your production, sales, marketing, and administrative staff that supports the overall operation.

 Making all these things grow in the right sequence; using the lease amount of resources and money; and in the shortest time is key.
 It’s a little more complicated than just increasing sales.
 Which means you need critical information about your business to successfully grow your business.
 This is where financial accounting comes in.

 Good Management Accounting to Get Funding

 To grow your business, you’ll need money.
 This probably means you’ll be visiting a banker.
 So, you better have good financial reports to show your banker.
 If not, you demonstrate a lack of ability managing small sums of money.
 What makes you think your banker will have confidence in your ability to manage the large sum of money you’re asking them to give you?

 Get help early.
 You should seek council from your CPA.
 If they only do tax accounting, it’s time to seek the assistance of another CPA who does.
 You CPA should help you get your bookkeeping in order and learn to read the story the numbers are telling.
 This will help you improve your financial acumen as your business grows.

 Setting the Right Targets Using Management Accounting

 Your bank will want to know how you plan to use the money, then how you will pay it back.
 This means putting together a business plan.
 But, before you can put a business plan together you need to set some targets.
 This is where I recommend you begin tuning your revenue engine.